less/less-docs/content/features/import-directives.md

 The following options can be used to override this behavior.

 # Import Options
-> Less offers several extensions to the CSS `@import` CSS at-rule to provide more flexibility over what you can do with external files.
+> LESS offers several extensions to the CSS `@import` CSS at-rule to provide more flexibility over what you can do with external files.

 Syntax: `@import (keyword) "filename";`

 The following import directives have been implemented:

-* `reference`: use a Less file but do not output it
+* `reference`: use a LESS file but do not output it
 * `inline`: include the source file in the output but do not process it
-* `less`: treat the file as a Less file, no matter what the file extension
+* `less`: treat the file as a LESS file, no matter what the file extension
 * `css`: treat the file as a CSS file, no matter what the file extension
 * `once`: only include the file once (this is default behavior)
 * `multiple`: include the file multiple times